dyoung522/otv/README.rst

 ::
     $ pip install ovt

-This will install an `ovt` script, so if you're paths are setup correctly you should be able to simply run `ovt` from your system's command line.
+This will install an `ovt` script, so if your paths are setup correctly you should be able to simply run `ovt` from your system's command line.